Keith Robertson – Chief Executive

 I have regular communication with our Area managers located across Scotland and oversee the day to day delivery of services and projects.
 I work closely with Keith Robertson, our Chief Executive, to ensure we are delivering on all aspects of our organisational strategy.

 Prior to joining Cruse, I was employed with the NHS working in the Tayside Area Clinical Psychology Department for 11 years.
 I have also undertaken CBCS training in working with bereaved adults.

 Outside of work I enjoy family time which includes furry family memebers too.

 Daryl Cuthbert – Volunteer Development and Training Manager

-Daryl has a long-standing relationship with Cruse Scotland, originally as a grief counsellor then to a supporter of training and services for children and young people.
-From 2002, he has been a member of the Cruse Scotland Training Team.
+Daryl has a long-standing relationship with Cruse Scotland, originally as a grief counsellor then a supporter of training and services for Children and Young People.
+From 2002 he became a member of the Cruse Scotland Training Team.

-Daryl has worked across Local Authority and Voluntary Sector.
-He has contributed to the development of Children and Young People bereavementsupport groups and Barnardo’s bereavement services.
-He has contributed to a range of workforce development initiatives on children's rights, trauma & bereavement support.
+Daryl has worked across Local Authority and Voluntary Sectors.
+He has contributed to the development of Children and Young People bereavement support groups and Barnardo's bereavement services.
+He has contributed to a range of workforce development investigations on children's rights, trauma & bereavement support.

-Daryl has been a volunteer, a practitioner, and a manager in several statutory and Third Sector services.
+Daryl has been a volunteer, a practitioner and a manager in serveral statutory and Third Sector services.

-In his personal world Daryl regularly performs as a musician.
-He is also currently focusing on his own learning & development, returning to study as mature student in 2017.
+In his personal world, Daryl regularly performs as a musician.
+He is also currently focusing on his own learning & development returning to study as a mature student in 2017.